How to scan and replicate a footprint

 The footprint on the Step-Four milling machine, and the resulting model.

 For the model shown above a light tooling board has been used, as that material does not have any grain.
 The cutter was a 2 mm ball nose cutter, which produced good results for this small scale model.
-The machine that was used is a Step-Four Basic 540 milling machine.
+The machine that was used is a Step-Four Basic 540 milling machine (manufacturer no longer in business).

 Mark and Jason conclude: We found this to be a way to make a unique model in a quick and enjoyable way, and hope you can try the process out with your own subjects.